4 Ways To Manage Inflammation

 - Turmeric (Curcuma longa).
 The principal ingredient in mild yellow prepared mustard and in some curries, turmeric has excellent anti-inflammatory properties.
 This bright spice may also have a specific preventive effect against Alzheimer’s disease and may reduce the risk of cancer.
 Take a whole extract of turmeric, such as those prepared by the process of “supercritical extraction,” where the product is standardized to 95 percent curcuminoids.
 To enhance absorption, you should also target products that include the black pepper component piperine.

 - Aspirin (acetylsalicylic acid).
 This time-honored pain medication offers a great many health benefits, including down-regulation of inflammation, decreased risk of heart attack, blood-thinning effects and reduced risk of some cancers.
-There is a downside to aspirin – a potential risk of irritation and bleeding of the lining of the stomach and lower GI tract – but in general the health benefits of low-dose aspirin regimens often outweighs the risks.
+There is a downside to aspirin – a potential risk of irritation and bleeding of the lining of the stomach and lower GI tract – but in general the health benefits of low-dose aspirin regimens often outweigh the risks.
 Finding an enteric coated version can help lower this side effect concern.
 Talk with your doctor to see if a daily aspirin is right for you.

 - Omega-3 fatty acids.
-The omega-3 fats, particularly the EPA and DHA derived from fatty fish like wild-caught salmon, have an anti-inflammatory effect with no real down side.
+The omega-3 fats, particularly the EPA and DHA derived from fatty fish like wild-caught salmon, have an anti-inflammatory effect with no real downside.
 If lowering inflammation is a high priority for you based on personal concern or family history, consider a daily supplemental fish oil.

 Today’s Health Topics